towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty.
 Playing in hard mode imposes several changes to the game's systems that increase difficulty:
 1 - Enemy trainer pokemon are assigned level-appropriate StatEXP whereas they previously had none.
-2 - Enemy trainer pokemon have randomized DVs of 8 or better whereas they previously all had values of 8 or 9.
+2 - Enemy trainer pokemon have above-average DVs whereas they previously all had values of 8 or 9.
 3 - Stat boosts granted by badges are disabled during trainer battles.
 4 - X-stat items increase by two stages instead of one like in more recent generations.
 5 - Revive items can only be used outside of battle.